lockfile — Platform-independent file locking

 Note

-This module is alpha software.
-It is quite possible that the API and implementation will change in important ways as people test it and provide feedback and bug fixes.
+This package is pre-release software.
+Between versions 0.8 and 0.9 it was changed from a module to a package.
+It is quite possible that the API and implementation will change again in important ways as people test it and provide feedback and bug fixes.
 In particular, if the mkdir-based locking scheme is sufficient for both Windows and Unix platforms, the link-based scheme may be deleted so that only a single locking scheme is used, providing cross-platform lockfile cooperation.

 Note